Kota Kinabalu resumes international flights as Sabah reopens quarantine-free

 International flights return to Kota Kinabalu International Airport as Sabah reopens:

-The first international flight on resumption will be operated by AirAsia flying in from Singapore on April 16, while a second flight touches down later in the month on April 29, also from Singapore on Scoot.
+The first international flight to resume will be operated by AirAsia flying in from Singapore on April 16, while a second flight touches down later in the month on April 29, also from Singapore on Scoot.

 Furthermore, Royal Brunei Airlines is returning to Sabah in May, offering two flights per week, every Friday and Sunday, beginning May 6.